-Spiritual Tantra vs. Sexual (Neo) Tantra vs. Tantric Massage
+Spiritual Tantra vs. Sexual (Neo) Tantra

-Sexual (Neo) Tantra
+Sexual (Neo) Tantra including Tantric (Erotic) Massage

-Sexual (Neo) Tantra was “invented” by Osho and Margot Anand, as well as some other new-age believers.
-It is a combination of Western psychology and new-age ideas about spirituality and sexuality whilst using Vedic terminology such as tantra, chakra, samadhi etc. Proponents claim that according to the Vedic and Buddhist (note that Buddhism is rooted in Vedic philosophy) scriptures, sexual union with full control, self-managed delay and full-awareness leads to spiritual realization.
-Sex-tantrists talk about purifying and balancing the chakras though the practice of sensual or erotic massage, sexual positions, emotional and psychological auto-suggestion and partner-to-partner shared breathwork.
-Certain rituals (modified from Vedic rituals to suit Western tastes but missing key elements) using idols, candles and so on are also used.
+Proponents claim that according to the Vedic and Buddhist scriptures, sexual union with full control, self-managed delay and awareness leads to spiritual realization.
+None of the Vedic or Buddhist texts say this!
+Sex-tantrists talk about purifying and balancing the chakras through the practice of sensual or erotic massage, sexual positions, partner-to-partner shared breathwork, eye-gazing, free-form dancing/jumping, touching, hugging and psychological autosuggestion wherein one mentally and emotionally reinforces a universal love for all people, nature and life.
+Certain rituals (modified from Vedic rituals to suit Western tastes but missing key elements and deeper significance) using idols, candles and so on are used along with elements of practices from other cultures and Shamanic traditions.

-Regardless of the pros and cons, and the limitations, Neo Tantra has nothing to do with spirituality.
-The true state of samadhi does not depend on sharing with one or more people and unlike an orgasm, samadhi requires all senses to be turned inwards, in fact to be “switched off”.
+The true state of samadhi does not depend on sex, sexual orgasm or sharing with one or more people.
+Unlike an orgasm, samadhi requires all senses to be turned inwards, in fact to be “switched off”.
+Neo-tantra is more about our insecurities, doubts, fear as well as desire for companionship and eroticism.
+It is for these reasons Neo Tantra has nothing to do with spirituality.

 Mudrā: Practicing Sexual Positions?